hunthack3r/wsql/README.md

 Don't forget to **Star** ⭐ this repository if you find WSQL helpful!
 It motivates us to continue improving this project.

 Stay secure, and happy hacking! 🛡️

+> [!WARNING]
+> WSQL is intended for educational and ethical hacking purposes only.
+It should only be used to test systems you own or have explicit permission to test.
+Unauthorized use of third-party websites or systems without consent is illegal and unethical.